East of Wall

-East of Wall is a 2025 American drama film, written and directed by Kate Beecroft, in her directorial debut.
+East of Wall is a 2025 American contemporary Western drama film, written and directed by Kate Beecroft, in her feature directing debut.
 It stars Tabatha Zimiga, Porshia Zimiga, Scoot McNairy and Jennifer Ehle.

-It had its world premiere at the Sundance Film Festival on January 24, 2025.
-It was released on August 15, 2025, by Sony Pictures Classics.
+It had its world premiere at the NEXT section of the 2025 Sundance Film Festival on January 24, where it won the Audience Award.
+It was theatrically released by Sony Pictures Classics on August 15.

 Premise

 A horse trainer wrestles with financial issues and unresolved grief, while hosting a group of wayward teenagers on her ranch.